bwjohnson92/BenJohnsonFYP/README.md

 Speed ups of around 60% were seen between A* and modified A*.

 I'm not necessarily proud of the code standards that have been followed here, but I certainly learnt a lot whilst doing it!

+Thanks to Brian Story for helping develop the code that generates the terrain (perlin noise, midpoint, etc.)